metaforx/django-unfold-extra/README.md

 - **django-parler**: Multilingual support for your Django models
 - **versatile-image**: Improved integration with django-versatileimagefield, including preview and ppoi
 - **Unfold auto-update**: Styles can be automatically updaten from official unfold package via npm
+- **Theme-Sync**: Use either Unfold or Django CMS switcher to control themes.
+You can run both at the same time, with or without both controls enabled.

 ![img.png](docs/img/cms-pagetree.png)
 ![img.png](docs/img/parler-tabs.png)